ethereum/populus/docs/gotchas.rst

 [16] There is actually a bit convuluted way to call a contract without the ABI.
 With the address ``call`` method it's possible to call the fallback function, just provide the arguments.
 It's also an easy way to call a contract if the fallback is the main function you work with.
-If the first argument of the ``call`` is a ``byte4`` type, this first argument is assumed to be a function signature, and then arguments 2..n are given to this function
+If the first argument of the ``call`` is a ``byte4`` type, **this first argument is assumed to be a function signature**, and then arguments 2..n are given to this function
 (but not loosing the ABI is better).
-To forward the entire remaining gas to the receiving contract use ``addr.call.value(x)()``
+To call and forward the entire remaining gas to the callee contract use ``addr.call.value(x)()``

 [17] When a contract sends money to another contract, **the called contract gets execution control** and can call your caller *before* it returns, and before you updated your state variables.
+This is a *re-entry attack*.
 Therefore, after this second call, your contract runs agian while the state variables do *not* reflect the already sent money.
 In other words: the callee can get the money, then call the sender in a state that does not tell that money was sent.
 To avoid it, always